Jeremy Hardy

-Jeremy James Hardy (17 July 19611 February 2019) was an English comedian.
+Jeremy James Hardy (17 July 1961 – 1 February 2019) was an English comedian.
 Born and raised in Hampshire, Hardy studied at the University of Southampton and began his stand-up career in the 1980s, going on to win the Perrier Comedy Award at the Edinburgh Festival Fringe in 1988.
 He is best known for his appearances on radio panel shows such as the News Quiz and I'm Sorry I Haven't a Clue.

 Early life

-Hardy was born in Aldershot, Hampshire, the fifth and youngest child of rocket scientist Donald D. Hardy (1925–2016) and Sheila Stagg (1924–2012).
+Hardy was born in Farnborough, Hampshire on 17 July 1961, the fifth and youngest child of rocket scientist Donald D. Hardy (1925–2016) and Sheila Stagg (1924–2012).
 He attended Farnham College and studied modern history and politics at the University of Southampton.
 He subsequently failed to obtain a place on a journalism course, and considered becoming an actor or poet.